Bluest-Lotus/bluest-lotus/README.md

 ### Hi there 👋
 - 🔭 I’m currently working on ...
-Hackathon Projects
+Hackclub lasertag
 - 🌱 I’m currently learning ...
 Highschool stuff ig
 <!-- - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...